shibaguin/Atune/CONTRIBUTING.md

 ## License

-Your contribution will be licensed under the same license as the project (GNU Lesser General Public License v3.0).
+Your contribution will be licensed under the same license as the project ([LICENSE](LICENSE)), i.e., GNU Lesser General Public License v3.0.

 ---